benn888/PRONAME/README.md

 #### 5.1.2.
 Beta diversity

-Different beta diversity metrics were also computed at the above core metric calculation step and visualization files were generated, here is an example with the unweighted UniFrac PCoA results:
+Different beta diversity metrics were also computed at the above core metric calculation step and visualization files were generated.
+Here is an example with the unweighted UniFrac PCoA results:

 ![beta_diversity](./images/beta_diversity.png?raw=true "beta_diversity")